ajwad-shaikh/entry-io/README.md

     ```
 - The app also deletes the guest reference from the `check-ins` collection that serves as a temporary collection to store details of guests who have checked-in but are left to check-out

+- The backend of the app, hosted as a **Firebase Cloud Function**, uses [SendGrid API](https://sendgrid.com/docs/API_Reference/index.html) to send emails to the host and the guest as mentioned in the workflow.

 ## Dependencies

 - `@material-ui/core: ^4.7.0`